 - Asset protection trusts.
 This type of trust is designed to protect assets from creditors.
 They are generally irrevocable for a term of years.
 They usually are set up outside of the United States.

 - Charitable trust.
-These legal documents are created for the benefit of a specific charity or for the general public.
-There a several different types of charitable trusts.
+These legal documents are created for the benefit of a specific charity or the general public.
+There several different types of charitable trusts.

 Additional estate planning trusts

 - Special Needs trust.
 These trusts are generally created for people who receive government benefits due to a disability.
 A properly drafted special needs trust will not disqualify the beneficiary from their current government benefits.
 Generally, these are irrevocable trusts.
 The beneficiary can’t control the frequency or the amount of the trust assets.
 “Special needs” is a legal term of art.
 Typical needs include medical bills, equipment, insurance, money for rehabilitation, money for trips, and other needs.